Sergey Bogomyako - stock.adobe.c

 “This is not a problem that’s going to go away,” says Connolly.
 “That’s why taking a strategic view now – to shift what we can to those parts of the world where it makes sense to run these workloads because there is an abundance of sustainable electricity [there] that can translate into sustainable compute – is a good decision.”

-And it is a notion that has becoming increasingly compelling for enterprises in the wake of efforts to upgrade the quality and speed of the network connections between the Nordic countries and other parts of Europe, it is claimed.
+It’s a notion that is becoming increasingly compelling for enterprises in the wake of efforts to upgrade the quality and speed of network connections between the Nordic countries and other parts of Europe, it is claimed.

-“We’re challenging people to say: why does your colocation site have to be within 50 miles [of where your business is]?
-It isn’t necessary,” says Connolly.
-“It’s [about] putting the right compute power and compute challenge in the right place, and this is requiring clients to rethink what and how they do their compute, and it’s happening.”
+“We’re challenging people to say, ‘why does your colocation site have to be within 50 miles [of where your business is]?
+It isn’t necessary’,” says Connolly.
+“It’s [about] putting the right compute power and compute challenge in the right place, and this is requiring clients to rethink how they do their compute.”

 Connectivity and latency concerns